★ BEST INVESTING TOOLS COMPARISON ★

 Does MacroMicro or TradingView have real-time data?

 TradingView offers real-time data, which matters if you trade actively.
-MacroMicro runs on delayed or end-of-day data — perfectly fine for longer-term investors who don't live and die by the tick.
+MacroMicro runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from MacroMicro and TradingView?